COVID-19 Updates: uc.edu/publichealth

 - Are you at risk?
 Complete this brief quiz to see if you are at risk for prediabetes.
 Prediabetes, or higher than normal blood sugar, can develop into type 2 diabetes.
 This is a starting point to learn about your risk factors.
 Learn more about prediabetes from this infographic developed by the University of Michigan.

 - Share your results with your healthcare provider.
 If your score was 5 or higher on the Type 2 Diabetes Risk Test, you may be at risk for developing type 2 diabetes.
-Discuss with your healthcare provider to see if additional testing, such as an A1C blood sugar test, is needed.
+Discuss with your healthcare provider to evaluate if additional testing, such as an A1C test, is needed.

 - Get connected with resources below!
 There are many options available to support your participation and engagement with educational opportunities.